fordfishman/git-version-control/session-1.md

 When we use Git on a new computer for the first time, we need to configure a few things.
 Below are a few examples of configurations we will set as we get started with Git:
 - our name and email address,
 - what our preferred text editor is,
-- and that we want to use these settings globally (i.e. for every project).
+- and that we want to use these settings globally (i.e., for every project).

 **Windows**:  Open the git shell "Git Bash" you downloaded through the bash installation procedures, or run the command "bash" in your Command Prompt.